Tcl CFFI package (v2.0b1)

 C arrays are generally represented as a list at the script level.
 So in the above example, the value stored in pbBuffer would be seen in Tcl as a list of unsigned 8-bit integer values.
 Sometimes this list representation is not the most appropriate or convenient.

 For example, the returned data from CryptGenRandom might be better handled as a binary string.
-CFFI provides the types bytes, chars and unichars that are defined as arrays but treat C arrays of 8-bit values as strings instead.
+CFFI provides the types bytes, chars, unichars and winchars that are defined as arrays but treat C arrays of 8-bit values as strings instead.
 See Strings and Binary strings for more information.

 PointersTop, Main, Index